Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Introduction

+To better understand and address the problem of distractor tasks, we characterise language models as a \textit{product of experts}~\citep{Hinton1999ProductsOE} which combine the predictions of several component models, each component model predicting the next token assuming a particular task or context.
+This framework, presented in detail in Section~\ref{sec:model}, allows us to decompose the model's behavior into distinct "experts" that may be responsible for different aspects of the output, which in turn lets us interpret the problem of distractor tasks as models overweighing a particular expert.

+Using this framework, we present a technique to reduce the influence of distractor tasks in cases where the prompt can be divided into one part containing the intended task and one part containing the distractor task and other important information.
+In this case, we can contrast the outputs the model gives for the full prompt with the outputs it gives for just the part which yields the distractor task, extrapolating to infer how it would behave with less influence from the distractor task.
+This is a form of contrastive decoding \citep{li-etal-2023-contrastive}.
+Our approach differs from previous methods by specifically targeting the influence of distractor tasks and leveraging the product of experts model

+More specifically, our method generates the original logits $L_O$ from the original prompt, as well as the weakened logits $L_W$ from the portion of the prompt which does not contain the original task.
+Even though $L_O$ and $L_W$ would both, by default, favour undesired outputs consistent with the distractor task, $L_O$ gives a higher probability to outputs consistent with the intended task.
+So, by sampling instead from a linear combination of the logits, $L_O + \alpha (L_O - L_W)$ we can selectively favour outputs which are more consistent with the original task. ($\alpha$ here is a tunable hyperparameter.)
+Using this technique we can mitigate the influence of the distractor task, as we illustrate in Figure~\ref{fig:main}.

+We test the technique on eleven different models including GPT-2, Llama-2, and Mistral, using four tasks to evaluate susceptibility to distractor tasks.
+Three of these tasks are from the Inverse Scaling Dataset \citep{mckenzie2023inverse,wei2023inverse} which exhibit strong priors, including a prompt injection task, and one task is a custom task which challenges models to produce modifications of common sequences.

+Our primary baseline is the unmodified completion according to the same model.
+Across the 44 model-task combinations we find that our technique outperforms the baseline on 41 combinations, with a median absolute increase in proportion of tasks completed of 40\%.
+See Figure~\ref{fig:results-pairs} and Section~\ref{sec:results} for the results.
+These improvements demonstrate the potential of our method to significantly enhance the reliability and performance of language models across a variety of model architectures in scenarios featuring distractor tasks.

 The technique requires two choices: selection of the weakened prompt, and the coefficient $\alpha$.
-We offer consistent approaches to generating the weakened prompts for each dataset, and explore a range of values for the coefficient.
-Crucially, this method does not require retraining: it operates at inference time by making two queries instead of one and taking a linear combination of the results.
+We offer consistent approaches to generating the weakened prompts for each of our datasets and also propose a general method for weakened prompt construction.
+We explore a range of values for $\alpha$.
+Crucially, this method does not require retraining: it operates at inference time by making two queries instead of one and computing a linear combination of the resulting logits.

-We test the technique on eleven different models including GPT-2, Llama-2, and Mistral, using three tasks from the Inverse Scaling Dataset which expose strong priors, and one custom task which challenges models to produce variants on common sequences.
-Across the 44 combinations of model and task, we find our technique outperforms the baseline on 41.
-The average increase in accuracy is 10 percentage points (\%pt.), in some cases going as high as 42\%pt., or causing models to reach $>99\%$ accuracy.
-The median increase in proportion of tasks completed was 40\%.